pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

           an arrow pointing to the help channels.

 To get help, start by choosing an inactive help channel.
+Inactive means that the last message was sent a day or more ago.
+If all the help channels have been active in that time, choose the one in with the earliest last message.

-Then, do your best to provide the following information:
+Once you have chosen a channel, do your best to provide the following
+information:

 #.
 A very short explanation of what you're trying to do
 #.
 The problem you're having, with any